Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 12.2% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 11.9% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 1,197,658 2010: 1,200,350 2011: 1,218,282 2012: 1,242,115 2013: 1,258,835 2014: 1,279,098 2015: 1,301,329 2016: 1,323,916 2017: 1,342,479 2018: 1,341,802 2019: 1,343,573 2010 base 2019